City Guide for: Cuautla, Morelos, Mexico

 Day Trips

-1 hour 15 minutes by car Known as the "City of Eternal Spring," Cuernavaca boasts a pleasant climate, beautiful gardens, and a rich history.
-Explore the Palace of Cortés, wander through the Borda Garden, and visit the Cuernavaca Cathedral.
+Known as the "City of Eternal Spring," Cuernavaca boasts a pleasant climate, beautiful gardens, and a rich history.
+Explore the Palacio de Cortés, the Cuernavaca Cathedral, and the Borda Garden.
+Enjoy the city's vibrant atmosphere and indulge in delicious local cuisine.

 Travel Time